dime-worldbank/iesurveykit/Survey Form Design/uploading-survey-forms.md

 # Uploading Survey Forms and Preloads on surveycto

-Detailed below are instructions to upload an XLSForm and preload dataset to SurveyCTO and how to utlize the publishing features.
+Detailed below are instructions to upload an XLSForm and preload dataset to SurveyCTO and how to utilize the publishing features.
 1. Upload main form into SurveyCTO using [these instructions](https://support.surveycto.com/hc/en-us/articles/360050736773-Deploying-form-definitions-and-server-datasets)
 2. Upload preloaded data into SurveyCTO as a server dataset and attaching to the survey form:
   -   Uploading preloaded data into SurveyCTO as a server dataset: